alkampfergit/personal-blog/codewrecks/content/post/old/2008/10/javascript-date-utc-and-microsoft-ajax.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 As you can see I use parseLocal to be able to validate the string and to parse with the locale identifier of the user browser, but when I pass to the the service method I use the date.toLocaleString() method.
-Where is the difference? if you use alert to see at the value, you can check that date output a value like â€œFri Feb 1 00:00:00 UTC+0100 2008â€ so the date contains information about timezone, but date.toLocaleString() output the value â€œFriday, February 01, 2008 12:00:00 AMâ€ so the locale information is dropped.
+Where is the difference? if you use alert to see at the value, you can check that date output a value like *Fri Feb 1 00:00:00 UTC+0100 2008* so the date contains information about timezone, but date.toLocaleString() output the value *Friday, February 01, 2008 12:00:00 AM* so the locale information is dropped.
 Now the JSON serializer does not make any adjustment to the value before passing to the server and the value is right.

 alk.